universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi3.png)

+**NB!
+Gephi does not have an "Undo" button**, so be careful with changes to avoid having to redo everything from scratch!

 ### `Overview` tab

-Immediately after loading, the graph will look like this. **NB!
-Gephi does not have an "Undo" button**, so be careful with changes to avoid having to redo everything from scratch!
+Immediately after loading, the graph will open in the "Overview" tab.
+It will look like this.

 ![](./img/gephi4.png)

 ### `Data Laboratory` tab

-This tab is for manipulating source data, for example:
+Before working with the graph, we may need to make some adjustments.
+This can be done in the "Data Laboratory" tab, which is designed for manipulating source data.
+For example:

 * adding nodes and edges manually adding, deleting and merging columns;
 * creating new columns based on regular expressions;
 * editing text and numbers in the cells;
 * importing and exporting data as a spreadsheet.

-When we loaded the Game of Thrones dataset from `csv`, the first column with character names was interpreted as ID, but there was no additional "Label" column that we will later need to display node labels.
-To create it, we can copy the contents of the ID column into a new column called "Label" in the "Data Laboratory".
-Additionally, you can replace all dashes with whitespaces in the "Label" column.
+When we imported the Game of Thrones dataset from `csv`, the first column containing character names was interpreted as the ID, but there was no separate "Label" column, which we will need later to display node labels.
+To create it, we will duplicate the contents of the ID column into a new column called "Label" in the "Data Laboratory" tab.
+Additionally, you can replace all dashes with spaces in the "Label" column for better readability.

 ![](./img/gephi22.png)